ericmwalsh/cppSortedList/readme.md

 -testSortedList.cpp (misc test methods and int main() located here)

 -makefile
+-random.txt
+-words.txt

+The program inserts words from "random.txt", checks them against all the words in "words.txt", then removes all the words from "random.txt".

 In order to compile, unzip and open a terminal in the directory.